Business Startup CostsUpdated March 2026

 LowNational avg: $462,500High

 Midland is a metro where the gap between "posted price" and "what locals actually pay" can hit 20%.
 The housing landscape here features a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
-The local workforce for start a restaurant reflects a balanced labor pool where you'll find competitive quotes if you shop around.
+The local workforce for start a restaurant reflects a balanced labor pool where you'll find competitive pricing if you compare options.
 And the southern climate shapes demand in predictable ways: year-round warmth is the draw, but it comes with trade-offs: mold, termites, and AC units that run 10 months a year.

 What Matters Most